Symmetry requirements for current-induced spin magnetization specific to chiral crystals: Multipole analysis and the hidden spin glide symmetry: Introduction

 Materials with neither a mirror plane nor an inversion center are called chiral.
 This lack of symmetry causes a wide range of interesting physical properties.
 For instance, chirality-induced spin selectivity (CISS), a phenomenon in which a chiral material generates a spin-polarized current when an electric current is applied, has been discussed extensively~\cite{naaman2012,naaman2015,evers2022,bloom2024chiral}.
 CISS has been observed not only in organic molecules such as double-stranded DNA~\cite{ray1999asymmetric,gohler2011,xie2011} but also in inorganic crystals such as \ce{CrNb3S6}~\cite{inui2020chirality,nabei2020current}, \ce{NbSi2}, and \ce{TaSi2}~\cite{shiota2015chirality,shishido2021detection}.
 CISS in inorganic crystals has opened up further research subjects like nonlocal detection of spin polarization~\cite{shiota2015chirality,shishido2021detection}.

 Several theoretical proposals have been made to explain CISS~\cite{evers2022,guo2012spin,pan2016spin,geyer2019chirality,geyer2020effective}.
 However, there is still no definitive theory that can completely account for these phenomena.
-According to simple linear response theory, spin current cannot be induced \addedk{in systems with time-reversal symmetry}, but it appears only in the nonlinear response regime~\cite{hirakida2022chirality}.
+According to simple linear response theory, spin current cannot be induced in systems with time-reversal symmetry \addedk{that have no internal orbital degrees of freedom}, but it appears in the nonlinear response regime~\cite{hirakida2022chirality} \addedk{or in systems with internal degrees of freedom~\cite{utsumi2020}}.
 In contrast, current-induced spin magnetization (CISM) is realized within the framework of linear response theory~\cite{yoda2015current}.
 Although it is natural to expect CISM when the model includes chiral hopping, it is crucial to include symmetry arguments to establish the necessary conditions for CISM.

 Symmetry requirements for physical properties arising from chirality have often led to confusion because of the complexity of its symmetry~\cite{kishine2022definition}.
 For instance, natural optical activity and magneto-chiral effect occur in chiral materials.
 However, they also arise in materials belonging to strong gyrotropic point groups which contain chiral point groups as a subset~\cite{kishine2022definition}.
 In other words, chirality is a sufficient condition for natural optical activity and magneto-chiral effect, but it is not a necessary condition.
 This indicates that accurately capturing the symmetry associated with chirality is challenging.